fpereiro/gotoB/tutorial/tutorial.md

 - `{ELAPSED_TIME}` is a **variable**.
 When rendering the template, the app substitutes `{ELAPSED_TIME}` with the actual elapsed time stored by the state, for example: `00:00:00`.
 - The buttons are determined by a **conditional**.
 Depending on whether a part of the state fulfills a condition, certain buttons are shown.
 If the state of the clock were to be `paused`, for example, the UI would show the buttons for `START` and `STOP`, but not the buttons for `PAUSE` and `STOP`.

-*Variable substitution* and *conditional* are two of the main patterns of templates.
-To explore the third one, *iteration*, let's revisit our todo list app.
+*Variable substitution* and *conditional* are two main patterns of templates.
+To give an example of the third one, **iteration**, let's revisit our todo list app.

 ```
   ┌──╌ Todo list app template ╌───────┐